strawberry-graphql/strawberry-django/docs/guide/fields.md

 ## Overriding the field class (advanced)

-If in your project, you want to change/add some of the standard `strawberry.django.field()` behaviour, it is possible to use your own custom field class when decorating a `strawberry.django.type` with the `field_cls` argument, e.g.
+If in your project, you want to change/add some of the standard `strawberry_django.field()` behaviour, it is possible to use your own custom field class when decorating a `strawberry_django.type` with the `field_cls` argument, e.g.

 ```{.python title=types.py}
 class CustomStrawberryDjangoField(StrawberryDjangoField):